 Responding to Ateneum’s collection and how national identities are constructed through exhibition making, this panel brings forward queer and migratory perspectives to imagine ways of opening up museums and experiences within it.

-Marianne Niemelä is an art historian and curator based in Helsinki.
+* Marianne Niemelä is an art historian and curator.
 She is currently the artistic director at the Museum of Impossible Forms culture center in Kontula, Helsinki.
 Her practice involves operating in the crossings of art, politics, and activism, with a focus on queer and feminist concerns.

-Abdullah Qureshi (b.
-Lahore, 1987) is an artist, educator, and cultural producer.
+* Abdullah Qureshi, artist, educator, and cultural producer.
 Within his practice, he is interested in using painting to address personal histories, traumatic pasts, and childhood memories.
 Through his research, he examines formations of queer identity and resistance in Muslim contexts.